kwonus/NUPhone/NUPhone.md

 2. Phoneme embeddings will be generated for all tokens being compared.
 Consider these two polymorphic methods:

-   - embeddings(nuphone_str: utf8_char): returns Array\<uint\>
+   - embeddings(nuphone_str: utf8_char): returns Array\<byte\>

-   - embeddings(nuphone_str: utf8_string): returns Array\<uint\>
+   - embeddings(nuphone_str: utf8_string): returns Array\<byte\>

-3. Initial test for fuzzy matches will utilize course-fuzzy-scoring as as described in Table-1 using a Bag of Phonetic Features
+3. OPTIONAL: Initial test for fuzzy matches will utilize course-fuzzy-scoring as as described in Table-1 using a Bag of Phonetic Features

 4. If score meets course-fuzzy-scoring threshold, it goes through granular-fuzzy-scoring.
 This is a two-part process:

    - Part-1 -- single iteration of H&T executed to score only [up to] the first three characters of the NUPhone string and the last three characters of the NUPhone string.
 The remainder is passed to step 2
-   - Part-2 -- The remainder from H&T undergoes Jaccard similarity analysis via the Bag of Phonemes.
-The Bag of Phonemes analysis uses Cosine Similarity of each phoneme to determine the Union between the two discrete Bags of Phonemes.
+   - Part-2 -- The remainder [when max(size(nuphone_str1),size(nuphone_str1)) > 6] from H&T undergoes NUPhone similarity analysis via the Bag of Phonemes.
+The companion word doc reveals how English NUPhone similarity analysis is driven by a pair of 3-bit signed integers and a couple of extra bits for voicing and phoneme type.
+A Jaccard-like union analysis will be performed between the two bags of phonemes under comparison.
+We might save BoPF for another day.

-Take a look at the companion word doc that can treat all English NUPhone as a pair of 3-bit signed integers and a couple of extra bits for voicing and phoneme type.
+   See the companion word doc for further insights.